 After creating a filter, you can continue to create additional filters, incorporate converted Snort rules into your filters, or deploy the filters to your TippingPoint devices.
-To load the newly created filter package on an LSM or an SMS, see Distributing custom filters.
+To load the newly created filter package on an SMS, see Distributing custom filters on page 42.